Note: This post may contain affiliate links. Please see my disclosure page for more details.

 Whether you opt for a luxury rental in Switzerland or try to experience the country cheaply by staying in hostels (to which I say good luck — I paid a crippling $40 for a bunk in a hostel, an experience I hope to never repeat), the best part is that many of the most stunning views in Switzerland are completely free!

-In collaboration with Swiss Travel System, I obtained a 8 day Swiss Travel Pass to explore the country as thoroughly as I could with limited time.
-I’ve compiled a list of some of the most scenic places in Switzerland to help you plan the best stops for sightseeing in Switzerland by train.
-Rather than just give the usual Switzerland tourist spots, I’ve tried to show some more off the beaten path towns that are even more scenic than the cities.
+In collaboration with Swiss Travel System, I obtained a 8 day Swiss Travel Pass to explore some of the best places to visit in Switzerland, all by train.
+I’ve compiled a list of some of the mwost scenic places in Switzerland to help you plan the best stops for sightseeing in Switzerland by train.
+Rather than just give the usual Switzerland tourist spots, I’ve tried to show some more off the beaten path towns that are even more scenic than crowded Zürich and Geneva.

 Swiss Travel System offers a variety of different travel passes for different budgets and trip durations.
 Starting at 216 CHF for a 3 consecutive day 2nd class pass, there are also 4, 8, and 15 day passes, offering more value the longer you stay.
 There are also flex tickets where you can travel 3, 4, 8, or 15 days of your choice within a one-month period if you’re more into slow travel.
 To see a full breakdown of ticket choices and prices, check out their website here.